zentri/zentriospy/README.md

 * Class mode with raw commands
 * Class mode with structured commands

-See (ZentriOS online documentation)[http://docs.zentri.com] for full ZentriOS documentation, including a complete description of all commands and variables.
+See (Gecko OS online documentation)[http://docs.zentri.com] for full  documentation, including a complete description of all commands and variables.

 ### Interactive Network Mode